Did you miss the renewal deadline? Apply for reinstatement.Read more

 In this example, see how a RN learns about the impact of sensory stimulation in persons with dementia and learns how to integrate this into practice by reading articles and participating in webinars.
 The goal and activities are self-directed and clearly relate to the identified learning need.

 The scenarios presented in the impact statement identify what the RN learned, and demonstrated the impact in the care they were able to provide.
-For these reasons this is seen as an exemplary self-development plan.
+For these reasons this is seen as an exemplary learning plan.

 Example 11: Assessing Pain